 This page contains some information on motels near the University of Oregon, and is intended for the use of participants in conferences at the Department of Mathematics at the University of Oregon.
 Some motels are listed first, followed by instructions for walking from the nearer of them to relevant points on campus.

-The five motels closest to the University of Oregon are:
+The four motels closest to the University of Oregon are:

 Another possibility is the

 On this campus map, Franklin Blvd. is the diagonal street about a third of the way from the top of the map.
-The two Best Western motels are roughly across Franklin Blvd. from the Jacqua Academic Center, near the right side.
-The Phoenix Inn is in a triangular area near the top right, bounded on the south by a blue line, on the north by Franklin Blvd., and on the west by Alder St. The Excelsior Inn is on the middle far left of the map, on East 13th Ave.
-The Secret Garden is on the southwest corner of University St. and East 19th Ave.
-University St. is the north-south street just to the right of the white section where the scale is, and East 19th Ave. is at the very bottom of the map.
+The two Best Western motels are roughly across Franklin Blvd. from the Jacqua Academic Center, a bit closer to the right side of the map than to the left.
+The Phoenix Inn is in a triangular area near the top right, bounded on the south by a stream, on the north by Franklin Blvd., and on the west by Alder St. The Excelsior Inn is on the middle far left of the map, on East 13th Ave.
 The Motel 6 is far off the map to the right.